adubbya/elevate-vg-gui/README.md

 > Media scanning is an early stage of development

-Media files are the images that ascent will display for a particular game such as screenshots and box art.
+Media files are the images that elevate will display for a particular game such as screenshots and box art.

 #### Types (currently)